 To calculate the months of inventory for any given market:

 - Find the total number of active listings on the market last month.

 - Find the total number of sold transactions for last month.

 - Divide the number of active listings by the number of sales to determine the number of months of inventory remaining.

 As a general rule, 5 to 6 months of inventory is considered to be a normal or balanced market.
-Over 6 months of inventory and we have buyer’s market.
-Less than 5 months and we have a seller’s market.
+Over 6 months of inventory and we have a buyer’s market.
+If it is less than 5 months and we have a seller’s market.
 The smaller the available inventory, the tighter the market is.
 Keep in mind that these are simply guidelines and will differ from market to market.